Finland–Sweden relations: Post-war era

+In 1995, both Sweden and Finland, alongside Austria, acceded to the European Union.

 It is an old tradition for the first official foreign visit of a new prime minister from either country to visit the other.
-However, in June 2014, the newly elected Finnish prime minister Alexander Stubb broke with tradition and used his first official visit abroad to visit Estonia.
-Since then, Antti Rinne also made his first official visit to Estonia but Juha Sipilä and Sanna Marin both made their first official visit to Sweden.
+However, in June 2014, the newly elected Finnish prime minister Alexander Stubb broke with tradition and made his first official visit abroad to Estonia.
+His successor Antti Rinne also made his first official visit to Estonia but Juha Sipilä and Sanna Marin both made their first official visit to Sweden.